 The hardware component will dominate the nuclear robotics market.
 This can be related to the necessity for novel hardware designs.
 Sensors and control units on commercial service robots continue to be costly.
 This rising trend is not only associated with the revolution in robotics, automation, and nuclear technology, but it is also a result of growing concern for human and environmental safety.
 Even in the presence of high-tech control systems and mechanization, such events necessitate even better state-of-the-art robotics technology and its dependable operating strength.
 Robots can help with ordinary tasks and deal with delicate and intricate situations requiring mobility, teleoperations, and radiation hardening.

-Based on their use, these robots are outfitted with various sensors and come in multiple sizes.
+These robots are outfitted with various sensors and come in multiple sizes based on their use.
 The vast majority of these robots are controlled remotely.
 These robots can aid people in the operation and maintenance of industrial nuclear facilities and nuclear reactor maintenance.
 They are beneficial in areas where human safety is a significant concern, such as decommissioning and dismantling nuclear sites and emergency intervention scenarios.

 Pneumatic-driven robots have rapid speed, limited position control, and minimal force potential and are hence employed in limited nuclear applications.
 Electrically driven robots are more precise and offer more advanced control choices.
 These robots are smaller and faster than hydraulic robots.
 Hydraulic robots have a strong force and a long reach.
 These robots are more robust and have a higher tolerance to shock loads and more excellent recovery alternatives.